 Fire TV devices

-There's a good chance we could see a new Fire TV stick, or even a replacement for the Fire TV Cube, which is a few years old at this point.
+We were expecting a new Fire TV stick last year and did not get one.
+This year, it really would be surprising not to see a new streaming stick or even a replacement for the Fire TV Cube, which is fairly old at this point.
 Traditionally, Amazon has launched a new streaming stick at its September event.

 Amazon Echo speakers

 Digital Trends (opens in new tab) recently reported on a Federal Communications Commission (FCC) (opens in new tab) filing for a new digital media receiver.
 No guarantee that this is the next Echo, but hopefully we will see it on September 28.
 Since it has been two years, a major update of some kind would not be outside the norm.